cuustard/uni/SCC.141.md

 ## Lecture 10 - System & Human Error, and Recap

+> **_NOTE:_** This lecture, even before the recap heading, was mostly recap and repeated content.
+A lot of these notes are copied from previous notes above.

 ### Human Failure

-#### Understanding (and designing for) human error
+#### Understanding (and Designing for) Human Error

 Human errors are difficult to distinguish between safe and erroneous behaviour.

-We can use the 'Generic Error Modeling Sysyem' by James Reason.
-This model outlines:

-- Failure to perform a task or plan properly
-- Failure to apply the correct plan

-This model defines 3 categories of human performance that can lead to errors under certain conditions:
+We can use the 'Generic Error Modeling System' (GEMS).
+This model outlines the failure to perform a task/plan correctly, and the failure to apply the correct plan.
+GEMS defines 3 categories of human performance that can lead to errors:

-- Skills-based performance\*\*: routine, automatic actions requiring little congnitive effort
+- **Skills-based performance**: routine, automatic actions requiring little cognitive effort
-- Rules-based performance\*\*: following established rules or procedures
+- **Rules-based performance**: following established rules or procedures
-- Knowledge based performance\*\*: Using knowledge to address unfamilliar situations
+- **Knowledge based performance**: Using knowledge to address unfamiliar situations

-This model also defines types of errors:

-- Slips\*\* (related to skills-based performance): "Execution Failure"; the users intentions are correct but the actions are not carried out properly
-- Lapses\*\*( related to skills-based performance): "Execution Failure"; involving forgetting to perform an action
-- Mistakes\*\* (related to rule and knowledge-based performance): "Planning Failure"; an inappropriate set of actions is executed due to incorrect reasoning or rule selection
+3 types of errors can occur from the above human performance categories. **Slips** and **lapses** are both categorized as 'execution failures' related to skills-based performance.
+Slips occur when the user’s intentions are correct, but their actions are not executed properly, leading to unintended outcomes.
+Lapses, on the other hand, involve forgetting to perform a necessary action and failing to complete the intended task. **Mistakes** differ from slips and lapses in that they are 'planning failures' associated with rule and knowledge-based performance.
+In these cases, an inappropriate set of actions is executed due to incorrect reasoning or the selection of an unsuitable rule.

-This model has advantages and limitations:

-- **Advantage**: provides a structured framework for designing systems that minimise, detect, correct, and tolerate human error
-- **Limitations**: focuses on non-deliberate erros only and is a high-level approach that neglects the importance of contextual factors.
+This model offers both advantages and limitations.
+One advantage is that it provides a structured framework for designing systems that minimize, detect, correct, and tolerate human error.
+However, its limitations include a focus solely on non-deliberate errors, such as accidental mistakes, while overlooking deliberate actions like taking shortcuts.
+Additionally, the model takes a high-level approach that fails to account for the critical influence of contextual factors.

-> **_NOTE:_** The following content on human erros and automation is repeated from the previous lecture.

-Human error has many consequences and a common reaction is a blame the user.
+Human error has many consequences, and a common reaction is to blame the user.
 But system engineers should be asking:

 1. How can we design systems that minimise the potential for human error?
 2. How can we design systems that detect and correct human error?
 3. How can we design systems that tolerate human error?

-Human errors are inherently fallible and errors are inevitable as human behaviour is varied.
+Humans are inherently flawed so errors are inevitable especially as human behaviour is varied.
 The general approach to human error is error tolerance rather than error avoidance.

 > "It is now widely held among human reliability specialists that the most productive strategy for dealing with active errors is to focus upon controlling their consequences rather than upon striving for their elimination" - reasonable